kizniche/Mycodo/mycodo-manual.md

 -------------------- | ----------------------------------------------
 SMTP Host | The SMTP server to use to send emails from.
 SMTP Port | Port to communicate with the SMTP server (465 for SSL, 587 for TSL).
-Enable SSL | Check to emable SSL, uncheck to enable TSL.
+Enable SSL | Check to enable SSL, uncheck to enable TSL.
 SMTP User | The user name to send the email from.
 This can be just a name or the entire email address.
 SMTP Password | The password for the user.
 From Email | What the from email address be set as.
 This should be the actual email address for this user.